edgeandnode/snapshot-governance/README.md

 - It then runs `ipfs-sync` on these four files
 - All the scripts are de-dupped so that this could run on a VM in the cloud, ping it once a day, and it will only append to the txt files.
 Then ipfs-sync already skips over dupes.

-# TODO

-- Bug - Get `ipfs-sync` to not boot out after batching the first 10 files to be synced over.
-Some reason it randomly boots out of the process
-- Pin to multiple IPFS gateways
-- Figure out how to set it up so that it is a process that runs in the cloud daily.
-Maybe part of our monitoring system.